LiMe-NanoBioeng/pressure_control/README.md

 # An automated microfluidic controller for a constant flow rate by a PID feedback control.
+## Abstract
+an open source that controls 10-channel fluidics and imaging via pycro-manager We employ an off-the-shelf pressure regulator and selection valve to balance cost and reliability.
+Our fluidic system controls a pneumatic pump, a pressure regulator, and 10 individually addressable on/off valves with an Arduino micro.
+We also offer a Python program that integrates the fluidics control, off-the-shelf switching valve, and imaging via pyro-manager, which makes the system available to broad users.
+We demonstrate…
+We envision that this open source will be

 ### Hardware in context
+Microfluidic systems require fluidic controls.
-The microfluidic flow control
+Pneumatic flow control is

 A syringe pump gives a constant flow rate by forwarding the plunger at a constant speed.
-With a syringe pump, the pressure given to a microfluidic system is dependent on the system's flow resistance.
+The pressure output of a syringe pump is dependent on the microfluidic system's flow resistance.
-Thus, a syringe pump is advantageous when injecting a solution at a high pressure (>100 kPa).
+The syringe pump is advantageous when injecting a solution at a high pressure (>100 kPa).
-The syringe pump is also beneficial when injecting liquid with a defined volume, e.g., expensive reagents and precious samples.
-Before the drive, the system primes the syringe and tubings by loading a solution.

-Pressure-based fluidic system
-pressurized gas is given to a sample tube

-uses a sample tube and pressurize

-Constant pressure

-Comparison to syringe pump: constant flow rate, but not constant pressure control Injecting various solutions needs many syringes, syringe pumps Temperature control before injection
-Loading solution in a syringe and injecting it to the device: washing syringe: large volume

-Comparison to pressure constant fluidic system:
-Easy in injecting multiple solutions with low contamination Low dead volume

-the flow rate depends on the properties of solution, viscosity Flow resistance of microfluidics
-The initial calibration
+In contrast, a pressure-based fluidic system provides a constant flow by pressuring the solution.

-The control of flow rate is possible with the constant pressure controlling by taking the relation between pressure drop and flow rate.
+The flow rate becomes dependent on the microfluidic system's flow resistance.
-The calibration varies when using different channel geometry.
-Different viscosity.
+Thus, a pressure-based fluidic system requires feedback control when injecting solution at a constant flow rate or terminating the flow at a finite injection volume.
+The system typically uses a sample tube or a bottle to store the sample solution.
+This configuration is beneficial for maintaining the temperature of the sample solution before the injection by using dry bathes to cool or heat PCR tubes.
+Unlike syringe pumps, the pressure-based fluidic system can easily be multiplexed by adding sample tubes.
+The system can reduce the dead volume and avoid contamination by using a PCR tube as a sample tube.
+Thus, it is advantageous to adapt the system to multiplexed assays, such as multiplexed fluorescent in situ hybridization, which involves multiple washing and reaction steps.
+Although pressure-based liquid handling systems are commercially available for multiplexed assays, they are expensive and less flexible than open-source systems.
+Further, previously reported systems based on pressure regulation use open-loop control for the flow rate.
+Thus, to provide a constant flow rate, they require a calibration curve that characterizes the relation between pressure and flow rate for each microfluidic system.

+Here we present an open-source microfluidic system that regulates the flow rate using the proportional-integral-derivative (PID) feedback control.
+We demonstrate

 Fully integrated design no pressure source: experiments in a remote place, no pressure source environment we demonstrate the operation of the system in a cold room w/o a pressure source.

 Stop the flow when the samples are injected